Search Language Syntax

 If you need to apply differing conditions to any resource type, you must use a union

 keyword instead of comma separation between the joined queries.
-The following shows the syntax for a query for multiple resource types where some of the resource types share conditions while others do not:
+The following shows the syntax for a query for several resource types where some resource types share conditions while others don't:

 query <resourceType>, <resourceType> resources where <conditions> union <resourceType> resources